fholzi8/Ansible_NSO_pyATS/README.md

  * not open-source
  * training needed (but self-learning available <a href="https://developer.cisco.com/docs/nso/#!learning-nso/the-first-day"> Learning-NSO</a>

+<h4>NSO look-a-like "playbook"</h4>

+So, for a good comparison here a good example for managing NTP server with NSO: <a href="https://github.com/jabelk/ntp_server_example"> NSO NTP Server Example</a>

 <h4>Typical Questions</h4>

 <b>Question:</b>What means Stateful or Stateless regarding Ansible/NSO?